In the future

 The Progress of the CTC’s Development Is Evaluated

-In May 2025, the CTC submits an 80-page factual report on the current status of its development.
-This is followed in June-July by an on-site inspection by the project sponsor and an assessment of the CTC by a 7-member external commission.
+In May 2025, the CTC submits an extensive report on its development.
+This is followed by on-site inspections by the project sponsor and an experts commission in June and July.

 April 2025